prakharmrsl/easypcceo.github.io/pages/best-gaming-speakers/best-gaming-speakers.md

 <a target="_blank" href="https://amzn.to/2O6NE7x"><img alt="Klipsch R-15PM Powered Speakers" src="/img/gaming-speakers/R-15PM.png" /></a>
 </div>
 <div class="text">
-<h2>Klipsch R-15PM Powered Gaming Speakers</h2>
+<h2>Klipsch R-15PM Powered Speakers</h2>
 <h3>Premium Gaming Speakers</h3>

-<p>While most wouldn't dream of spending $500+ on a set of high end speakers, for those who do, these are the best speakers for the money.</p>

-<p>These speakers have up to 5 inputs including Bluetooth, USB, 3.5mm AUX, digital optical, and analog RCA / phono.</p>
+<p>While most wouldn't dream of spending $500+ on a set of high end speakers, for those who do, these are the best speakers for the money.
+These speakers have up to 5 inputs including Bluetooth, USB, 3.5mm AUX, digital optical, and analog RCA / phono.</p>

-<p>The speakers have a built-in amplifier, eliminating the need for an aftermarket amp and saving you the extra money.
-They come with a remote, so placement isn't a problem.</p>

 <div class="btn">
 <a class="learn-button cta-button" href="#klipsch-r-15pm-powered-speakers">Read Review </a>